-You’re sitting in a staff meeting and have to report to upper management about the items your team is working on.
-You have a stack of paper, a printout of a spreadsheet, or notes scribbled from your email.
+You’re sitting in a staff meeting where you’ll have to report to upper management about the items your team is working on.
+You have a stack of paper, a printout of a spreadsheet, or notes scribbled from emails.
 One of your team members is on vacation, and another called in sick this morning.

-Do you know when your information was last updated?
+Do you know when that information in your hands was last updated?
 Are items time-stamped by who last did what?
-What else might your team be working on that just came up and maybe you hadn’t been briefed yet.
+Has anything recently come up that your team’s been working on that you haven’t been briefed on yet.

 If you’re like most managers, you have enough work of your own to do without micromanaging your team.
 However, you need to stay in the loop enough to report on everyone’s projects and issues.
 You’ve been using spreadsheets to capture the most basic details, but it’s not the best solution.

 Spreadsheets are static, but your issues aren’t.